Multiple myeloma: Relapse

 Talquetamab (Talvey) and elranatamab (Elrexfio) were approved for medical use in the United States in August 2023.

 Stem cell transplant

 Stem cell transplant can be used to treat multiple myeloma, either using one's own stem cells (autograft) or from a donor (allograft).
 Allografts come with a particular risk of a graft-versus-host-disease.
 Mesenchymal stromal cells may reduce all-cause mortality if they are used for a therapeutic reason, and the therapeutic use of MSCs may increase the complete response of acute and chronic GvHD, but the evidence is very uncertain.
 The evidence suggests that MSCs for prophylactic reason result in little to no difference in all-cause mortality, in the relapse of malignant diseases, and in the incidence of acute GvHD.
 The evidence suggests that MSCs for prophylactic reason reduce the incidence of chronic GvHD.

+Immunotherapy

-CAR-T cell therapy
+CAR-T cells

 Two CAR T cell platforms have been approved in multiple myeloma: